AlmightyAnubis/Factory_Minigame/README.md

 ## Explanation of the Interface

-The top cointains the author, the current balance as well as the time left.
+The top contains the author, the current balance as well as the time left.
 Depending on the mode, there are 2 timeframe: 10 minutes for a quick game and 60 for a longer one.
 Both are recorded separately in the highscores.\
 Below the money, there is the current storage of chemicals and there worth.
 Look